 Registration: You can email me (email@example.com) for questions or to put a hold on a spot for you.
 You can register through my online registration form.
 All registrations will be done online.
 However, payment can be done either via check or PayPal.
 If you choose to pay by check, please let me know.
 Thanks!

 About Jim Richter

 Over the last 15 years I’ve built a reputation as a solid blues mandolinist who draws heavily from classic electric blues guitarists, such as Freddie King and Hollywood Fats.
 Due to my extensive background as a blues-oriented rock guitarist, I’ve garnered respect and notoriety for my mandolin renditions of tunes by Hendrix, Pink Floyd, and Led Zeppelin.
-This respect also extends to mandolin instruction, as I’ve become one of the more visible blues mandolin instructors, including maintaining the rock/blues mandolin instructor spot at Mandolin Camp North in the Boston area in 2018, 2019, and again in 2020..
+This respect also extends to mandolin instruction, as I’ve become one of the more visible blues mandolin instructors, including maintaining the rock/blues mandolin instructor spot at Mandolin Camp North in the Boston area in 2018 and 2918 (was scheduled for 2020 but cancelled due to COVID-19).
 2012 saw the release of my iPad interactive mandolin instructional book Richter Mandolin.
 In terms of recent discography, 2013 saw the release of the dual release In-Tuition: Blues & Mandopoly, containing mostly original tunes and special guests from artist such as the great Mike Compton.
-Will Kimble and I were recently on The Road Home/Butch Baldassari Tribute CD and Gordon Bonham and I were on The Tribute to Yank Rachel CD.
+Will Kimble and I were also on The Road Home/Butch Baldassari Tribute CD and Gordon Bonham and I were on The Tribute to Yank Rachel CD.

 About Don Julin